 Ducky birthday cake design by Jennifer D., Sunnyvale, CA

 I baked a tall, round 5″ cake, frosted it blue and added grass on the bottom.
-I used the “Happy 1st Birthday” lettering from the store around the rim of the cake.
-On the back, I used the leftover candy ducks that I made from a duck candy mold and placed a big duck candle on the top.
+Then, I used the “Happy 1st Birthday” lettering from the store around the rim of the cake.
+Finally, on the back, I used the leftover candy ducks that I made from a duck candy mold and placed a big duck candle on the top.

 Ducky birthday cake design by Shelley A., Burlington, KY

 My son’s 1st birthday party theme was Rubber Ducky.
 I baked a single layer, 16″ chocolate cake with Bavarian cream filling for the base.
 Then I baked the 3D Duck (Wilton ‘s pan) using a yellow pound cake recipe.
 Unfortunately, the duck didn’t rise 100%, so I chopped him in half and laid him onto the 16″ round cake.